openpnp/openpnp/Retrofitting-a-Zeva-460---Part-1.md

 3. Decide on your motion control
 I have chosen TinyG.
 There are few shortcomings with it.
 There are a very limited number of ports output or input.
 Also a member from Openpnp group told me that tinyg does not report back when finises a movement instruction and therefore dwell commands are not that efficient.
-I have modified a bit the code for TinyG in order to have separate commands for spindle M4-M5, spindle_dir M10-M11 and coolant M8-M9.
+I have modified a bit the code for TinyG in order to have separate commands for spindle M4-M5, spindle_dir M10-M11 and coolant M8-M9. (to do upload on git my release of TinyG)
 I still need some outputs for "Tape Knock", component 90 degrees rotation and mechanical centering...
 I plan for next release to move on Smoothie.
 In the past I have made some pcb's for this and I have developed easy modules for it.
-MAin advantage of smoothie would be the fact that allows a large number of inputs and outputs.
+Main advantage of smoothie would be the fact that allows a large number of inputs and outputs.
 For this retrofit are needed a lot of outputs (Example nozzle change , mechanical centering etc)

 4. Add vision camera
 In this moment OpenPnP support only uplooking camera.
 Following some advices from liteplacer forum I have bought an Andonstar endoscope camera.
 Generally has a good quality image and has a nice focus feature , however I am fully satisfied about this : if you move the cable that gets in, image will rotate and get out of focus.